syncfusion-content/javascript-docs/js/UploadBox/Getting-Started.md

 {% endhighlight %}

 N> ID attribute is must for rendering and proper working of uploadbox control.
-You can render upload box control without using id attribute but you need to set **_requiresID** method to true, which adds a default id attribute to the control during rendering of control.

 Add the given styles to display the **Uploadbox** with margin alignments.